lammps/lammps/doc/src/python.rst

    python source funcdef.py

-   python source inline "from lammps import lammps"
+   python source here "from lammps import lammps"

 Description
 """""""""""

-Define a Python function or execute a previously defined function or execute some arbitrary python code.
+The *python* command allows to interface LAMMPS with an embedded Python interpreter and enabled to either execute arbitrary python code in that interpreter, register a Python function for future execution (as a python style variable, from a fix interfaced with python or for direct invocation), or invoke such a previously registered function.

 Arguments, including LAMMPS variables, can be passed to the function from the LAMMPS input script and a value returned by the Python function to a LAMMPS variable.
 The Python code for the function can be included directly in the input script or in a separate Python file.
 The function can be standard Python code or it can make "callbacks" to LAMMPS through its library interface to query or set internal values within LAMMPS.
 This is a powerful mechanism for performing complex operations in a LAMMPS input script that are not possible with the simple input script and variable syntax which LAMMPS defines.
 Thus your input script can operate more like a true programming language.

 Use of this command requires building LAMMPS with the PYTHON package which links to the Python library so that the Python interpreter is embedded in LAMMPS.
 More details about this process are given below.

-There are two ways to invoke a Python function once it has been defined.
+There are two ways to invoke a Python function once it has been registered.
 One is using the *invoke* keyword.
 The other is to assign the function to a :doc:`python-style variable <variable>` defined in your input script.
 Whenever the variable is evaluated, it will execute the Python function to assign a value to the variable.
 Note that variables can be evaluated in many different ways within LAMMPS.
 They can be substituted with their result directly in an input script, or they can be passed to various commands as arguments, so that the variable is evaluated during a simulation run.

 A broader overview of how Python can be used with LAMMPS is given in the :doc:`Use Python with LAMMPS <Python_head>` section of the documentation.
-There is an ``examples/python`` directory which illustrates use of the python command.
+There also is an ``examples/python`` directory which illustrates use of the python command.

 ----------

 The first argument of the *python* command is either the *source* keyword or the name of a Python function.
+This defines the mode of the python command.

-If the *source* keyword is used, no other keywords can be used.
-The argument either can be a filename or the keyword *inline* followed by a string with python commands, either on a single line enclosed in quotes, or as multiple lines enclosed in triple quotes.
-These python commands will be passed to the python interpreter and executed immediately without registering a python function for future execution.
+If the *source* keyword is used, it is followed by either a file name or the *here* keyword.
+No other keywords can be used.
+The *here* keyword is followed by a string with python commands, either on a single line enclosed in quotes, or as multiple lines enclosed in triple quotes.
+These Python commands will be passed to the python interpreter and executed immediately without registering a Python function for future execution.
+This allows to run arbitrary Python code at any time while processing the LAMMPS input file.
+This can be used to pre-load Python modules, initialize global variables or perform operations using the python programming language.
+The Python code will be executed in parallel on all MPI processes.
+No arguments can be passed.

 In all other cases, the first argument is the name of a Python function that will be registered with LAMMPS for future execution.
 The function